Apostille USA

 After completing the apostille process for your FBI background check, your documents are ready for submission.
 Here are the steps to follow:

-1. Ensure all required documents are properly apostilled.
+1. Ensure all required documents are correctly apostilled.

 2. Make copies of the apostilled documents for your records and keep them organized in the specified order.